I love Colt Express. I'm not even sure why I love it so much! Wait, I know why - its fun!

 O Foam Core, how do I love thee

 My Foamcore Inserts

-Foam core insert modifications
+DIY Foam core insert master list

 When I first got into gaming I kept everything religiously.
 The inserts.
 The extra papers/advertising.
 EVERYTHING.
 Well, I usually

 tossedrecycled (I'm from Oregon you know) the cardboard sprues after punching the pieces out, but other than that, nothing left the box.